Evolution (Sabrina Carpenter album)

 Evolution (stylized as EVOLution) is the second studio album by American singer Sabrina Carpenter, released on October 14, 2016, by Hollywood Records.
-Sabrina began recording the album in 2015, shortly after the launch of her first studio album, Eyes Wide Open until 2016.
+Carpenter began recording the album in 2015, shortly after the launch of her first project, Eyes Wide Open until 2016.
 Musically, Evolution is a dance-pop record, which departs from the folk-pop and teen pop sound of its predecessor.

-The album received positive reviews from music critics, commercially the album debuted at number 28 on the US Billboard 200 and sold 11,500 copies in its first week.
+Evolution received positive reviews from music critics and reached number 28 on the US Billboard 200 chart.

+Promotion

+"Smoke and Fire" was originally intended to be the lead single from Evolution, but it was eventually excluded from the track listing; Carpenter later said that this was due to the "evolution" occurring after the song.
+Carpenter also said the track was "was the first story that I was waiting to tell out of the many stories from the second album", and that she intended for it to be the first single because she felt that it was a great transition from Eyes Wide Open.
+According to Carpenter, the song's music video "show[s] flashback memories of an innocent love story in the midst of post breakup beauty and heartbreak."

 "On Purpose" was released as the lead single from Evolution on July 29, 2016.
-It was followed by promotional singles "All We Have Is Love" and "Run and Hide" shortly before the album's release.
-"Thumbs" was the second and last single released from the album.
-The album was promoted with several appearances and performances.
-To further promote the album, Carpenter embarked on her first headlining concert tour, "Evolution Tour" in the fall as well as "The De-Tour" during Summer.

-Singles

-The lead single from the album, "On Purpose", was released on July 29, 2016.
 "Thumbs" impacted Top 40 radio as the second single from the album on January 3, 2017.

-Promotional singles

-The album was made available for pre-order and the first promotional single, titled "All We Have Is Love", was released on September 23, 2016.
+The album was made available for pre-order alongside the first promotional single, "All We Have Is Love", released on September 23, 2016.
 "Run and Hide" was released as the second promotional single on September 30, 2016.

-Tour
+Live performances

-Carpenter embarked on the Evolution Tour through America to promote the album.
-It kicked off on October 18 and ended on December 13.
-Another one followed called "The De-Tour", in which she toured both America and Canada during the Summer, featuring Alex Aiono and New Hope Club as special guests.
+To promoted the album, Carpenter embarked on the Evolution Tour through the United States from October to December 2016.
+She also embarked on The De-Tour, in which she toured both the United States and Canada in July and August 2017, featuring Alex Aiono and New Hope Club as special guests.
+On April 18, 2017, Carpenter performed "Thumbs" on The Late Late Show with James Corden.

+In 2017, Carpenter performed "Thumbs", "On Purpose", and "Feels Like Loneliness" at the Pandora Headquarters, with all three performances later released under the title the "Pandora Sessions" on both Pandora and Spotify.